JuliaSIMD/LoopVectorization.jl/docs/src/devdocs/loopset_structure.md

 It contains the name of the parent array (`:A`), the indicies `[:m,:k]`, and a boolean vector (`Bool[1, 1]`) indicating whether these indices are loop iterables.
 Note that the optimizer assumes arrays are column-major, and thus that it is efficient to read contiguous elements from the first index.
 In lower level terms, it means that [high-throughput vmov](https://www.felixcloutier.com/x86/movupd) instructions can be used rather than [low-throughput](https://www.felixcloutier.com/x86/vgatherdpd:vgatherqpd) [gathers](https://www.felixcloutier.com/x86/vgatherqps:vgatherqpd).
 Similar story for storing elements.
 When no axis has unit stride, the first given index will be the dummy `Symbol("##DISCONTIGUOUSSUBARRAY##")`.

+!!! warning
+    Currently, only single return values are supported (tuple destructuring is not supported in assignments).